 2) You’ll pay a lower tax rate in retirement.
 This can be a tricky one because the tendency is to compare your current tax bracket with what you expect it to be in retirement.
 There are a couple of things to keep in mind though.
 One is that the conversion itself can push you into a higher tax bracket.
 The second is that when you eventually withdraw the money from your non-Roth retirement account, it won’t all be taxed at that rate.

-You can calculate your marginal tax bracket and effective average tax rate here for both your current and projected retirement income.
+You can calculate your marginal tax bracket and effective average tax rate here for current and projected retirement income.
 (Don’t factor in inflation for your future retirement income since the tax brackets are adjusted for inflation too.)
-The tax you pay on the conversion is your current marginal tax bracket, but the tax you avoid on the Roth IRA withdrawals is your future effective average tax rate.
+The tax you pay on the conversion is your current marginal tax bracket.
+However, the tax you avoid on the Roth IRA withdrawals is your future effective average tax rate.

 3) You have a child applying for financial aid.
 A Roth conversion would increase your reported income on financial aid forms and potentially reduce your child’s financial aid eligibility.
 You can estimate your expected family contribution to college bills based on your taxable income here.